AbdallahRizk/BookStore/README.md

  *receive weird templateUrl after Pressing The Detail View Button.*

 ### To Do Later: ###
-* Create page to give the ability to add new books with angular
+* Create page to give the ability to add new books From the frontend angular
-* Create the ability to delete books
+* Create the ability to delete books from the frontend angular

 #### Next: ####
 * Build Authentication, Using JSON web token authentication